sassoftware/viya4-monitoring-kubernetes/logging/README.md

 logging/bin/change_internal_password.sh admin <newPassword>
 ```

-* Start Kibana in a browser using the URL provided at the end of the
+* Start OpenSearch Dashboards in a browser using the URL provided at the end of the
 deployment process.
 * Click on the __Dashboard__ icon in the toolbar.
   * If the Dashboard page displays the header __Editing New Dashboard__, select